Iron rich food is critical for our health but 33% of us are iron deficient. In menstruating women it’s way higher.

 - Iron rich meat e.g. black pudding, lean beef, liver several times a week

-- Iron rich seafood several times a week
+- Iron rich seafood two times a week

-- Loads of iron rich leafy greens every single day in e.g. quick green soup
+- Lots of iron rich leafy greens every day in e.g. quick green soup

 - Plenty of eggs

-- A good tablespoon of iron rich nuts & seeds daily
+- A good sized handful of iron rich nuts & seeds daily

-- Flavouring every meal with iron rich spices & herbs
+- Flavouring meals with iron rich spices & herbs rather than salt

-- Eating a good helping of iron rich beans & pulses on any day I don’t eat meat or fish.
+- A good helping of iron rich beans & pulses on meat & fish free days.

-For more help flourishing through perimenopause read these posts :
+For more help flourishing in perimenopause read these posts :